OpenMS/OpenMS-docs/docs/tutorials/TOPP/views-in-toppview.md

 Views in TOPPView
 =================

-TOPPView offers three types of views – a 1D view for spectra, a 2D view for peak maps and feature maps, and a 3D view for peak maps.
+{term}`TOPPView` offers three types of views – a 1D view for {term}`spectra`, a 2D view for peak maps and feature maps, and a 3D view for peak maps.
 All three views can be freely configured to suit the individual needs of the user.

 ## Action Modes and Their Uses